Brothers in Conflict

 "So, what?"
 String shot back.

-"So, why don't you ask her out, for cryin' out loud?"
+"So, why don't you ask her out; and tell her how you feel about her, for cryin' out loud?"
 I demanded.

 "Well, first of all, there's..."
 Oh, no you don't, String!
-I thought, my anger returning full force, because I knew exactly what String was about to bring up.
+The anger I felt at the start of this argument returned full force, because I knew exactly what String was about to bring up.

 "Oh, for God's sake, String!"
 I hollered at the top of my lungs.
 "Don't give me that bullshit about a curse you think you have!
 Goddammit, Dom was right!
 This 'curse' of yours—it's a goddamned obsession with you!"
 I was angry, and I was gonna let String know it.

 "Oh, really?"
 String demanded, and I could tell he was ready for an argument.
 "Look at the facts, Sinj—Mom and Dad, dead.
 Kelly, dead.
 Gabrielle, dead.
 I think that speaks for itself, don't you?"
 Something in String's expression when he mentioned 'Gabrielle' told me he hadn't planned to include her in his list.
-But I already know the story, I thought, recalling the conversation Dom and I had about that whole incident a couple of weeks back.
-And I just told String that Dom told me all about Gabrielle, and everything else connected with her, I thought, including why, and how, she died.
-That wasn't String's fault any more than Kelly was.
-Now I just have to get him to realize it.
+But I already know the story.
+I recalled the conversation Dom and I had about that whole incident a couple of weeks back.
+And I just told String that Dom told me all about Gabrielle, and everything else connected with her, including why, and how, she died.
+That wasn't String's fault any more than Kelly was, or our parents.
+Now I just have to get him to realize it and maybe finally acknowledge the obvious.

 I had expected that String would use this line of argument, and I was ready for it.
 "Okay, wise guy.
 Then look at these facts—Dom, alive.
 Le Van, alive.
 Caitlin, alive.
 And, most important of all—me—ALIVE.
-And Dom's told me about some of the missions you guys have flown with that helicopter of yours, that coulda killed you, Dom, and Caitlin!
+And Dom's told me about some of the missions you guys have flown with that helicopter of yours that coulda killed you, Dom, and Caitlin!
 If that's not evidence enough..."
 I cut myself off when I noticed the expression on String's face as it changed to that deer-in-the-headlights look he gets when he's thinking about something.
 Good, I thought.
 Aloud, I said, "Look, little brother—I know that the fact that I was gone so long is a big reason you thought you had some kinda curse on you, but, I'm home now.
 So don't you think it's time you let go of those fears of yours?
 Besides," I continued, knowing the huge risk I was about to take, "even though I didn't know Gabrielle, I do remember Kelly—and, I think both of them would want you to be happy, little brother."
 And, I know our parents would want you to be happy, little brother, I thought.
+And if they could see how much Cait loves you and the way you're ignoring her love, the way I do, I swear to God, they'd be turning over in their graves!
+Either that or they'd figure a way to come back here and give you a piece of their minds!
 And, I dunno why, but suddenly I half expected to see String's right hand balled up into a fist and headed straight for my jaw, but instead, String sighed, shook his head, and looked up at me with a frustrated, but not angry, expression.
-The kind of expression he used to get when we were kids, and I'd just won an argument with him, and he knew I was right, and hated it.
+The exact same expression he used to get when we were kids, and I'd just won an argument with him, and he knew I was right, and hated it.

 "You tryin' some of that psychology stuff on me, Sinj?"
 String demanded.